 - Social Security numbers and other personal information

 Hackers can then use this information to commit identity theft or steal money from you.
 At a business, a phishing attack may give the hacker the ability to upload malware or viruses to the company network, giving the hacker illegitimate access to the network.

 Now that you understand phishing attacks and why it is important to protect yourself and your business, we uncovered the most interesting and vital phishing statistics during our research.

 According to research from Proofpoint, if your business or organization hasn’t recently experienced a phishing attack that worked, you’re in the minority.

 In 2020, 57% of businesses and organizations worldwide reported seeing a successful phishing attack that they had to try to overcome.
 That’s an increase from the 55% that Proofpoint reported in 2019.

 For American-based businesses, the numbers are far worse.
-About 74% of US-based businesses and organizations reported being the victim of a successful attempt at phishing.
+About 74% of US-based businesses and organizations reported being victims of a successful phishing attempt.